-Before you start your assignment, it is essential that you familiarise yourself with the Coursework assessment guidelines and instructions available on RevisionMate.
+Before you start your assignment, it is essential that you familiarise yourself with the information in the Coursework Support Centre available on RevisionMate.

-This includes the following information:
+Please note the following information:

-- These questions must not be provided to, or discussed with, any other person regardless of whether they are another candidate or not.
-If you are found to have breached this rule, disciplinary action may be taken against you. - Important rules relating to referencing all sources including the study text, regulations and citing statute and case law. - Penalties for contravention of the rules relating to plagiarism and collaboration. - Coursework marking criteria applied by markers to submitted answers. - Deadlines for submission of coursework answers. - There are 80 marks available per coursework assignment.
-You must obtain a minimum of 40 marks (50%) per coursework assignment to achieve a pass. - Your answer must be submitted on the correct answer template in Arial font, size 11. - Your answer must include a brief context, at the start of your answer, and should be referred to throughout your answer. - Each assignment submission should be a maximum of 3,200 words. - Do not include your name or CII PIN anywhere in your answer.
+- This assignment must not be provided to, or discussed with, any other person regardless of whether they are another candidate or not.
+If you are found to have breached this rule, disciplinary action may be taken against you. - Important rules relating to referencing all sources including the study text, regulations and citing statute and case law. - Penalties for contravention of the rules relating to plagiarism and collaboration. - Coursework marking criteria applied by markers to submitted answers. - Deadlines for submission of coursework answers. - You must not include your name or CII PIN anywhere in your answer. - There are 80 marks available per coursework assignment.
+You must obtain a minimum of 40 marks (50%) per coursework assignment to achieve a pass. - Your answer must be submitted on the correct answer template in Arial font, size 11. - Your answer must include a brief context, at the start of your answer, and should be referred to throughout your answer. - Each assignment answer should be a maximum of 3,200 words.
+The word count does not include diagrams however, it does include text contained within any tables you choose to use.
+The word count does not include referencing or supplementary material in appendices.
+Please be aware that at the point an assignment answer exceeds the word count by more than 10% the examiner will stop marking.